drBenway/pixi-vn-wiki/start/translate.md

 The most used library and compatible with many frameworks is [i18next](https://www.i18next.com/). **What is i18next?** i18next is an internationalization-framework written in and for JavaScript.

-In order to use i18n you have to initialize it and load the translations.
+In order to use i18n you need to install and initialize it.

 It is recommended to divide the translations into two parts (See `strings_es.json` tab):